-It follows four girls who are coaxed into purchasing “Wonder Eggs” from a capsule machine, at the behest of two mannequin-esque men.
+It follows four girls coaxed into purchasing “Wonder Eggs” from a capsule machine, at the behest of two mannequin-esque men.
 This egg will grant you whatever you wish.
 And the first one’s free! … But nothing costs more than a free gift.

 “Nothing costs more than a free gift.”

 These eggs hatch while the girls are dreaming, turning into the the spirits of young girls who’ve committed suicide.
 And these ghost girls don’t come alone.
 The trauma that caused them to commit suicide follows them, manifesting as something monstrous.
-Our protagonists are tasked with protecting these dead girls by defeating their traumas, using magical girl weapons.
+Our protagonists are tasked with protecting these dead girls by defeating their traumas, using ridiculously oversized magical girl weapons.

 While you don’t need to be a girl to understand, or have experienced, the things that these girls go through… it is spoken through a very gendered lens.
 But after watching some utterly garbage female representation, Wonder Egg Priority was deeply refreshing.

-Wonder Egg Priority provides gorgeous visuals and action sequences, blended together with bright colors and great music, despite the bleak subject matter.
+Wonder Egg Priority provides gorgeous visuals and action sequences, blended together with bright colors and dazzling music, despite the bleak subject matter.
 The animation is at moments dream-like and sometimes hyper-realistic.
 This back and forth between dream and reality is intentional and often seamless, sometimes leaving you questioning which is which.

 Each character is unique and likely relatable to someone.
 Ai, a shut-in who was relentlessly bullied.
 Rika, a girl suffering through deep negligence at home.
 Momoe, who struggles with her gender identity.
 And Neiru, an emotionally detached girl who wants to feel human.